 Please note that the HRCs cannot accept food waste.

-Our HRCs have helpful staff available to advise you on where to put your items, and assistance with unloading if needed.
+Our HRCs have helpful staff available to advise you on where to put your items, unfortunately staff cannot help unload at the moment due to Covid-19 social distancing rules.
 To ensure that everyone’s visit is as easy and swift as possible, please sort your waste into the various recycling categories before visiting your HRC.

 If you are bringing asbestos you must phone in advance, please see below for site contact details.
 Anyone bringing their household waste to an HRC in a trailer or commercial type vehicle must have an entry permit (see link below for e-permit details).

 You will need a valid e-permit to visit our HRC's when using a hire vehicle.
 Please check what vehicles are allowed to visit our HRC sites before hiring your vehicle, certain vehicles are not allowed to access our HRCs, and will be turned away, even if you have already hired it.
 See link below for info.

 Trade waste cannot be accepted at any of the household recycling centres.

 You can view a live video of the entrance to the HRCs before you set out, this allows you to save your time by avoiding the queues.
 See the “View the Queue” link below.
 Please note that HRCs can be particularly busy during weekends and bank holidays, so if it’s possible for you to use the sites outside of these times, we advise you do so.